 Related read: Visiting with kids?
 See our guide to the top things to do in Dingle for families

 Next up is Conor Pass.
 Now, if you’re not doing the Mount Brandon hike, you can get to Conor Pass from Gallarus Oratory via Dingle Town.

 At an impressive 410m above sea level, the mighty Conor Pass is one of Ireland’s highest mountain passes, and it can be the stuff of nightmares for nervous drivers.

-We’ve had a lot of questions over the years asking about everything from ‘Is there a Ring of Dingle?’ to ‘How long does it take?’.
+We’ve had a lot of questions over the years asking about everything from ‘Is there a Ring of Dingle?’ to ‘How long do I need to see Dingle?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

-How long does it take to drive the Dingle Peninsula?
+How long does it take to visit Dingle Peninsula?

 We would recommend allowing at least one day to see the Dingle Peninsula.
 Many people only allow 1/2 a day and, unfortunately, this only allows you to barely scratch the surface.